India’s Ancient Religion

-(a) Gods of the Sky or Heavens such as Dyaus (sky), Varuna (sky-god proper), Usha (dawn), Asvins (morning and evening stars) and Surya, Mitra, Savitri, Pushaa and’ Vishnu (all forms of Sun).
+(a) Gods of the Sky or Heavens such as Dyaus (sky), Varuna (sky-god proper), Usha (dawn), Asvins (morning and evening stars), and Surya, Mitra, Savitri, Pushaa, and Vishnu (all forms of Sun).

-(b) Gods of the Atmosphere such as Indra (thunder), Rudra (storm), Maruts (storm-god), Vayu (wind) and Prajanya (rain); and
+(b) Gods of the Atmosphere such as Indra (thunder), Rudra (storm), Maruts (storm-god), Vayu (wind), and Prajanya (rain); and

-(c) Gods of the Earth such as Prithvi (earth), Agni (fire) and Soma (the plant of that name).
+(c) Gods of the Earth such as Prithvi (earth), Agni (fire), and Soma (the plant of that name).

-Of all the deities in Hinduism, the most important are Brahman, the creator of the universe, Vishnu, its preserver, and Shiva, its destroyer.
+Of all the deities in Hinduism, the most important is Brahman, the creator of the universe, Vishnu, its preserver, and Shiva, its destroyer.
 But Krishna is perhaps the most popular of all the Hindu gods.
 In paintings, he is shown with blue skin, a sign of his divinity.

 Krishna is a very human form of god.
 He is worshiped as an adorable but naughty child, an adventurous teenager, and an adult who vanquishes a monstrous snake.
 Krishna reminds Hindus to fulfill their duties, no matter how difficult they may seem.

-In addition to Vishnu, Siva and Mother goddesses the people of India also worshiped lesser gods.
-The most prominent lesser gods worshiped by the people included Brahma (the Prajapati of later Vedic times), Surya (the Sun), Indra, the Vedic war-god, Varuna, Yama (the death God), Kubera (lord of precious metals, minerals, jewels and wealth), Soma Vayu (the wind god), Agni (fire), Skanda (also known as Kumara, Kartikeya and Subrahmanya), Ganesa or Ganapati (the chief of the Ganas—a class of demigod attendant on Siva), Hanuman (monkey god—the son of Vayu), Kama (Desire) etc.
+In addition to Vishnu, Siva, and Mother goddesses the people of India also worshiped lesser gods.
+The most prominent lesser gods worshiped by the people included Brahma (the Prajapati of later Vedic times), Surya (the Sun), Indra, the Vedic war-god, Varuna, Yama (the death God), Kubera (lord of precious metals, minerals, jewels and wealth), Soma Vayu (the wind god), Agni (fire), Skanda (also known as Kumara, Kartikeya, and Subrahmanya), Ganesa or Ganapati (the chief of the Ganas—a class of demigod attendant on Siva), Hanuman (monkey god—the son of Vayu), Kama (Desire), etc.

 One of the best philosophical works produced at that time was Bhagavad-Gita, which is described as perhaps the only true philosophical song existing in any known tongue.
 The philosophy contained in Bhagavad-Gita is of perennial interest and emphasizes all that is of enduring value in Hinduism.

-In the story, the hero, Prince Arjuna, looks at the enemy and see some of his relatives.
+In the story, the hero, Prince Arjuna, looks at the enemy and sees some of his relatives.
 He throws down his bow, unable to kill his flesh and blood.
 But Krishna reminds Arjuna that he was born into the warrior class, and must fight or lose his honor.
 “If you fail to wage this war of scared duty, you will abandon your own duty and fame only to gain evil,” says Krishna.
 “Rise to the fight, Arjuna!”
 Difficult though it may be, Arjuna does his duty.

-Completely outside this social order tell the Untouchables, the lowest of the low with whom the other groups wee supposed to have no contact.
+Completely outside this social order tell the Untouchables, the lowest of the low with whom the other groups were supposed to have no contact.
 Untouchables were hired to do work that members of the caste system would not do.
 These jobs included killing or disposing of dead cattle or working with their hides.
 The untouchables also worked as sweepers, washers, or in other jobs that required contact with human emissions such as sweat, urine, or feces.